 Humans have actually tried to create black holes in the laboratory.
 I’ll highlight two of these attempts here:

 - A physicist at the Technion-Israel Institute of Technology in Haifa, named Jeff Steinhauer, used a collection of rubidium atoms that was cooled down to near absolute zero temperatures, to create something that behaves as a single, fluid quantum object and so can be easily manipulated.
 He manipulated this fluid (Bose-Einstein condensate) to flow faster than the speed of sound.
-Doing so, “trapped” the sound waves traveling opposite to the flow and thus creating a stand-in for the gravitational event horizon of a black-hole.
+Doing so, “trapped” the sound waves travelling opposite to the flow and thus creating a stand-in for the gravitational event horizon of a black-hole.

 - When particles are accelerated, they gain mass (based on E=MC2).
 When two protons are accelerated, their gain of mass subsequently results in the bending of space around them.
 When they collide, a sufficiently high concentration of mass results, which creates a miniature black hole.
 This can be done in a Large Hadron Collider.
 It is backed up by computer simulations mentioned in a paper by Choptuik and Pretorius, published on March 17, 2010, in the Physical Review Letters.